 Cinema Improvisando will also screen on 30 January a collection of films by Georges Melies, and on 31 January a screening of Buster Keaton’s The General.
 Screenings will be enhanced by improvised music by al team of musicians lead by Paul Hanmer on the keyboard, including Dan Selsick on trombone and Tlale Makhene playing percussion.

 The BASA CEOs Conduct the Orchestra sees a line-up of six CEOs pick their favourite orchestral work and, with guidance from Richard Cock, attempt to bring it all together with a live orchestra.
-Supported by BASA, the concert takes place on 1 February at 2pm at The Spaceframe Theatre, Wits Education Campus.
+Supported by BASA (Business and Arts South Africa), the concert is on 1 February at 2pm at The Spaceframe Theatre, Wits Education Campus.
 Entry is by donation.

 The final day of the Festival promises an extraordinary line-up, starting with a performance of Mozart’s Requiem.
 This is presented by the Symphony Choir of Johannesburg and will feature soloists Maudée Montierre, Nicholas Nicolaidis and Aubrey Lodewyk, as well as the Johannesburg Festival Orchestra, and will be conducted by Richard Cock.